nolemretaWxd/gd-song-proxy/README.md

 ### Patching manually (the non-modloader method, and not recommended)
 * Open GeometryDash.exe in your hex editor of choice eg. HxD
 * Change `http://www.boomlings.com/database/` to `http://localhost:3000/gd-song-prx/`

-* Put your .mp3 songs in songs directory
-* Add songs to songInfo.json

 ## songInfo.json syntax
 ```